-- 1.11.6.14 Many of the sandbanks within the Hornsea Three marine processes study area are internationally designated, representing qualifying features of SCIs.
-Given their proximity to Hornsea Three, the North Norfolk Sandbanks (which form part of the North Norfolk Sandbanks and Saturn Reef SCI) are of particular relevance to this assessment.
-These sandbanks are all assigned a high value. - 1.11.6.15 The majority of the sandbanks within the Hornsea Three marine processes study area are highly dynamic and mobile features which are expected to be insensitive to the small and localised changes in tidal currents.
-They are typically considered to have moderate to high levels of recoverability enabling them to return to a state close to that which existed before any impact.
-Those designated sandbanks which are considered to be relict (such as the Indefatigable Banks) will be largely insensitive to small and localised changes in tidal currents. - 1.11.6.16 In summary, sandbanks are deemed to be of minor vulnerability, moderate to high levels of recoverability and high value.
-The sensitivity of the receptor is therefore, considered to be medium.
+1.11.8.14 Many of the sandbanks within the Hornsea Three marine processes study area are internationally designated, representing gualifying features of SCIs and SACs.
+Given their proximity to Hornsea Three, the North Norfolk Sandbanks (which form part of the North Norfolk Sandbanks and Saturn Reef SAC) are of particular relevance to this assessment.
+These sandbanks are all assigned a high value.

+- 1.11.8.15 According to the available conservation advice for the SAC (JNCC, 2012), the North Norfolk Sandbanks are considered to have high sensitivity to physical loss via obstruction, caused by the presence of structures.
+However, the majority of the North Norfolk sandbanks (as well as other sandbanks within the Hornsea Three marine processes study area) are dynamic and mobile and therefore considered to have moderate levels of recoverability enabling them to return to a state close to that which existed before any impact.
+Those designated sandbanks which are considered to be relict (such as the Indefatigable Banks) will be largely insensitive to small and localised changes in tidal currents. - 1.11.8.16 In summary, sandbanks are deemed to be of high vulnerability, moderate recoverability and high value.
+The sensitivity of the receptor is therefore, considered to be high.

-- 1.11.6.17 An assessment of effect significance has been determined by combining the expert judgements of the magnitude of impact and sensitivity of the receptor (above), using the matrix presented in Table 1.16. - 1.11.6.18 Overall for sandbanks, it is predicted that the sensitivity of the receptor is considered to be medium and the magnitude is deemed to be no change.
+1.11.8.17 Overall for sandbanks, it is predicted that the sensitivity of the receptor is considered to be high and the magnitude is deemed to be no change.
 The effect will, therefore, be of negligible significance, which is not significant in EIA terms.

 Figure 1.17: Model output from the Hornsea Project One Environmental Statement (SMart Wind (2013)) showing changes in modelled current speed at (a) low water and (b) high water due to turbines in the Hornsea Project One array area.
-Also shown are the likely patterns, magnitude and extent of influence predicted in the Hornsea Project Two array areas at (c) low water and (d) high water.
+Also shown are the likely patterns, magnitude and extent of influence predicted in the Hornsea Three and Hornsea Project Two array areas at (c) low water and (d) high water.